 Local engagement across 33 counties: Development of an interactive guide directing users to all county leaders: mayors, council members, county commissioners, school board members, state representatives and higher education leadership

 Assessments and identifying disparities: Assessment of county’s parents and youth to measure their access to ten vital family services including health care, housing, food, transport, education, early childhood education and job training

-Capacity-building: Launch of 100% Community initiative in Rio Arriba County, Socorro County and Doña Ana County.
+Capacity-building: Launch of 100% New Mexico initiative in Rio Arriba County, Socorro County and Doña Ana County.
 Implementation of continuous quality improvement training and countywide process to ensure access to ten vital services for all residents and reduce heath, education and opportunity disparities

 We are a data-driven, cross-sector and county-focused initiative making every child a priority.